Summer Time Hot Tubbin’

 Crazy enough, there is still plenty of room in your hot tub to float around.
 Open up that cover, grab your tube, sunglasses, sunscreen, favorite drink and get ready to lounge!
 Give it a try and send us pictures of your fun floats!
 (Have you seen the unicorn ones?!)

 A hot tub sized body of water is a great starting point to get young kids comfortable in the water and start teaching them the basics of swimming.
 Plus, smaller body of water = more control to make sure your child is safe.
 You’re right there to help them take their first strokes and learn how to float!

 There are several traditional pool games that you can play in your hot tub.
 Kids love tossing around splash balls and diving down for dive sticks!
 Even games as simple as I Spy or 20 Questions can be fun openers to spend quality time with your family in the hot tub.
-While Marco Polo might be a little challenging, kids love making up their own games; you could have your own special family hot tub game.
-Please share with us what you come up with!
+While Marco Polo might be a little challenging, kids love making up their own games and you can have your own special family hot tub game.